• Skip to primary navigation

 • When the mixture is chilled, remove it from the fridge and roll into small to medium sized balls.
 I prefer to use a small cookie scoop to get the best size.

-• The Pumpkin Pie Energy Bites can be stored in an airtight container in the refrigerator for 4 to 6 days.
+• They can be stored in an airtight container in the refrigerator for up to 1 week.

 Nutrition